carlferr/HOME-BIO/README.md

 ### 3.2 - Download the databases

 In order to run a metagenomic analysis, you should download different genome reference for bacteria, protozoa or virus.
-We provide a previously indexed version of all of them [here](https://drive.google.com/drive/folders/17PrBIJAjBP6XApBEvfBOsxfYliMsyVgf?usp=sharing).
+We provide a previously indexed version of all of them [here](https://drive.google.com/drive/folders/17PrBIJAjBP6XApBEvfBOsxfYliMsyVgf?usp=sharing) (Db_Kraken2_Kaiju.zip).
 It is possible to download the entire zipped database folder, but, before run the analysis, please unzip it on your machine.
-Moreover, inside the "Input" folder, it is also possible to download two paried-end .fastq test files in order to test the pipeline on your system.
+Moreover, inside the "Input" folder, it is also possible to download two paried-end .fastq.gz test files in order to test the pipeline on your system.

 ### 3.3 - Run the pipeline